khaledshaheen/Employee-System/README.md

 5. Quit
 6. Please enter your choice 1..5

 The Menu above represents what would the system do when you press numbers 1 to 6.
 Two files should be open so the system can work as intended.
-One file that reads student information and the other file outputs student information that might have changed due to the user chooses from the menu.
+One file that reads student information and the other file outputs student information that might have changed due to the user choices from the menu.